V Shape Mind

-V Shape Mind was an American alternative rock band.
+V Shape Mind was an American nu metal band.
 They released one major label album in 2003 before disbanding the following year.

-Background
+History

 V Shape Mind was formed in 1999 and toured the local Illinois metal scene, during which they self-released an EP titled Metric in 2000.
 The band was discovered by renowned producer David Bottrill, who got them signed to Universal Records.